 The riparian zone of Redbank Creek is contiguous through the whole of the precinct.
-The River-Flat Eucalypt Forest (RFEF) on Coastal Floodplains of the riparian zone is listed as an Endangered Ecological Community under the NSW Threatened Species Conservation Act 1995 and worthy of protection and restoration.
+The River-Flat Eucalypt Forest (RFEF) on Coastal Floodplains of the riparian zone is listed as an Endangered Ecological Community under the NSW Threatened Species Conservation Act 1995 and must be protected and restored in the interests of this and succeeding generations.

 The condition of the RFEF varies along Redbank Creek as does the width of the zone.
-The zone suffers from edge effects as it is bounded by developed land uses which increases the likelihood of weed infestation, nutrient run-off, rubbish dumping and other impacts.
+The zone suffers from edge effects as it is bounded by developed land uses which increase the likelihood of weed infestation, nutrient run-off, rubbish dumping and other impacts.

 The riparian zone must also cater for other uses including public recreation and bushfire management.
 The fire trail along the corridor does provide a cleared edge to the developed area and a defined maintenance edge for the bushland.
-However, the fire trail also utilises land that would otherwise be vegetated as part of the riparian zone.
+However, the fire trail also utilises some land that would otherwise be vegetated as part of the riparian zone.